Finmeccanica seen picking insider to bridge power gap

 "Pansa has been involved in the asset sales process and so can give the market guarantees," the source said.

-The heavily indebted group is seeking to sell assets including its AnsaldoEnergia power engineering business to focus on its core aerospace and defence activities and avoid more credit rating downgrades.
+The heavily indebted group is seeking to sell assets including its AnsaldoEnergia power engineering business to focus on its core aerospace and defense activities and avoid more credit rating downgrades.

 In a statement on Tuesday the company said business would continue as usual as it seeks to limit damage from the probe, including impact on the disposals process under way.